 Includes: Experiential Learning Activity Prerequisite(s): fourth year Honours standing in Communication and Media Studies or permission of the School of Journalism and Communication.
+Lectures three hours a week.

-COMS 4412 [0.5 credit] Game Studies
+COMS 4412 [0.5 credit] Game Studios

+Game Studies

 Games as media.
 The history of gaming and mediated play in terms of technology and form, industry, labour, gender and subcultural practice.